How to Start a Freelance Copy Editing Business

 2. Clean up your online presence

-The next thing you need to do is update your social profiles.
+If you’re hoping to land a remote position, the next thing you need to do is update your social profiles.
 You need to decide which of your social profiles will be private, and which you’ll use to promote your freelance editing business.
 For example, you might add freelance editor as a new job title on LinkedIn.

 When potential clients are trying to learn more about you, they’ll often turn to Google and social media.
 You don’t want them checking out your Facebook page if it features photos of you drinking at parties.
 Nor do you want them to see your Twitter page if most of your tweets are political rants.
 Either clean up your social profiles so they contain nothing off-putting, or set them to private so potential clients don’t see them.